pythonai200425/pages_ai/f_reinforcement/q01_into.md

 * Gamma close to 0

-  * I only care about this round
+  * I only care about this move
-  * YOLO mindset
+  * Greedy mindset

 * Gamma close to 1

   * I care about winning in the long run
-  * Chess brain 🧠
+  * Strategy brain 🧠

 Typical value: **0.9**